Archives, Access, and the Construction of Silenced Histories

 Holds materials related to Peter Wildeblood's life and activism, including research papers by scholars such as Stephen Griffiths who have examined Wildeblood's media representation and legacy.

 The argument that archival systems shape historical knowledge is not merely theoretical.
-Through Freedom of Information requests and archival research, two classified government files related to the Montagu case have been obtained: the Air Ministry FOI File (112 pages) and the RAF Investigation File (92 pages).
-These documents—originally stamped "CONFIDENTIAL" and restricted for decades—reveal the institutional machinery behind the prosecution with startling specificity.
+Two classified government files related to the Montagu case have been released by the National Archives and digitized, but only after a Freedom of Information request was filed.
+The Air Ministry FOI File (112 pages) and the RAF Investigation File (92 pages) were originally stamped "CONFIDENTIAL" and restricted for decades.
+They reveal the institutional machinery behind the prosecution with startling specificity.
 They also demonstrate, through their very redactions and omissions, how archival systems continue to control the narrative.

 The cover page of this file bears unambiguous instructions about its intended secrecy: